Skip to content

 Confine your mind that your half file isn't solely to be used with rings.
 You'll create all kinds of curved shapes and cut-outs once you use your half file at different angles.
 Once you change your half file's angle, this may change the curve's radius that you perform on.

-Crossing file
+3. Crossing file

 A crossing file looks almost like a half file.
 However, it features a curved radius on each side.
 It's a relatively higher dome on the one side, helping you to make a varied range of curved shapes and cut-outs.
-All sides of the crossing file are tapered so that you'll enter tighter spaces also as larger concave surfaces.
+All sides of the crossing file are tapered so that you'll enter tighter spaces as well as larger concave surfaces.

-Barrette file
+4. Barrette file

 This sort of metalworking file only has cutting teeth on one flat side.
-It is an excellent tool to figure any metal.
-Because the one side is tapered and smooth, it means you don't run the danger of undoing your filing work by breaking the metal.
+It is an excellent tool to figure out any metal.
+Because one side is tapered and smooth, it means you don't run the danger of undoing your filing work by breaking the metal.

-Needle files
+5. Needle files

 When it involves the various sorts of metal files available, there are a few 6-inch hand files that you'll undoubtedly want to take a position in as a beginner.
 But as your metalwork and filing skills quickly progress, you'll want to intensify your work's finishing element.
 A method of ensuring more precision is by going to work with a group of needle files.